shanereilly/VRacer/README.md

 | 1 | TRIBE Water Resistant cell phone armband case | 14.98 | 14.98 |

 ## Appendix
-include appropriate references, citations, links to code repositories, and meeting notes. there should be evidence justifying 45 hours of effort for each team member.

 ### Referenced Repositories